PeterWhittaker/PeterWhittaker.github.io/_posts/2015-02-28-Skipper-Smith-interview.md

 ---

-<p class="lead">I got interviewed about our upcoming movie, [Skipper Smith](https://www.facebook.com/Skippersmithmovie).
-If you want to contribute, please visit our [IndieGogo campaign](https://www.indiegogo.com/projects/skipper-smith-and-the-really-important-thing)!</p>
+<p class="lead">I got interviewed about our upcoming movie, <a href="https://www.facebook.com/Skippersmithmovie">Skipper Smith</a>!
+If you want to contribute, please visit our <a href="https://www.indiegogo.com/projects/skipper-smith-and-the-really-important-thing">Indiegogo campaign</a>!</p>

 Q: Tell us a little about your acting background.
 What are some of the other films you have been in?